splunk/observability-workshop/content/en/imt/initial-setup.md

 ## 4. Putty (For Windows Versions prior to Windows 10)

-If you do not have ssh pre-installed or if you are on a Windows system,  the best option is to install putty, you can find [here.](https://www.putty.org/)
+If you do not have SSH pre-installed or if you are on a Windows system,  the best option is to install putty, you can find [here.](https://www.putty.org/)

 {{% notice title="Important" style="info" %}}
 If you **cannot** install Putty, please go to [Web Browser (All)](#4-web-browser-all).
 {{% /notice %}}

-Open Putty and enter the in **Host Name (or IP address)** field the IP address provided in the Google Sheet.
+Open Putty and enter in the **Host Name (or IP address)** field the IP address provided in the Google Sheet.

 You can optionally save your settings by providing a name and pressing **Save**.